icyJoseph/react-zero-to-beginner/03-first-react-app/README.md

 If there's any changes that require changes to the DOM, React executes them.

 - https://web.dev/rendering-performance/#the-pixel-pipeline

+### MVC?

+React came out of Facebook's need to scale quickly.
+When it was open sourced the community rejected it.
+The ads platform, messenger, Instagram, are all billion dollar projects that rode the React wave.

+What was the problem with the MVC frameworks of the age?
+They relied on on mutable shared state, and to be consistent, did computationally expensive checks, and validations.

+Well that React was the living proof that mutable shared state was not as fast as an immutable approach.

+This goes hand in hand with the progress made in JavaScript engines.
+Initially the Facebook open source team was not very good at selling React, and it was hated.

+However, as they studied what they had actually done, and talked to people from outside the Facebook organization, they saw they had made a functional UI framework.

+We as developers work with immutable data, heavily using reference equality, React does all of the dirty DOM mutations to reconcile state with what's painted in the browser.

+It was easy to attack this idea, by saying that abusing references, and working with immutable data structures, would be slow because of garbage collection, or it would eat up more RAM than needed.

+When compared with Backbone.js and other MVCs of the time, React and other tools build on top, or forked from React, were always faster.
+Even when MVCs apps were optimized by developers, an out of the box React app did better.

+The battle is still raging though.

 ## Classes, HoCs and Render Props